DONATE NOW TO HELP US SERVE THE HASTINGS AREA!

 Wargo accepted the applause with a smile, clearly more comfortable returning to work than standing in the spotlight.
 For a student who prefers action over attention, the honor served as a reminder that steady effort, kindness, and a willingness to help do not go unnoticed.

-2025 January Student of the Month -
+2026 January Student of the Month - Charlie Reamer

 By Bruce Karnick - Hastings Journal